Col.

 was born in 1873.
 She developed an interest in politics at a young

 age and became a local politician with the Republican Party.
-She represented
+She

-in the year 1924.
+Convention in the year 1924.
 Rebecca, dedicated wife and local representative

 died in 1958.